 IP Address Conflicts

 If the camera and another device on the network have the same IP address configured, it may cause the camera to frequently connect and disconnect.
-This will occur as the Protect Controller will receive conflicting information as to what MAC address is associated with a specific IP address and as a result, Protect Controller and camera traffic will be incorrectly routed to the wrong device.
+This will occur as Protect application will receive conflicting information as to what MAC address is associated with a specific IP address and as a result, Protect application and camera traffic will be incorrectly routed to the wrong device.

 - If the camera IP address has been manually configured, verify that the IP chosen is outside of the DHCP scope configured for the subnet on your router.

-- Make sure that no other device on the network has been configured with the same IP address, either manually in the device configuration, or via a DHCP reservation (Static IP assignment) in the UniFi Controller or third-party router.
+- Make sure that no other device on the network has been configured with the same IP address, either manually in the device configuration, or via a DHCP reservation (Static IP assignment) in the UniFi OS Console or third-party router.

 Inconsistent Camera Authentication or Configuration

 Incorrect credentials, bad certificates, or other configuration related issues may cause connection failures and repeat disconnects from a camera.
 This is typically easily resolved by resetting and re-managing the camera:

 - In UniFi Protect webUI, navigate to the Cameras section, and click on the corresponding camera to open the configuration pane.